How Does ChatGPT Work? A Plain-English Explanation

 Is ChatGPT searching the internet when it answers my question?

 Not by default.
 The base version of ChatGPT generates responses from patterns learned during training, not from a live internet search.
-Some versions of ChatGPT have been given access to browsing tools that allow real-time search, but this is a separate capability that is not active in all versions.
+Some versions of ChatGPT have been given access to browsing tools that allow real-time search, but this is a separate capability that isn't active in all versions.
 When in doubt, treat ChatGPT's responses as coming from a fixed knowledge base with a cutoff date, not from a live search.

 Why does ChatGPT sometimes give wrong answers?

 Because it generates responses by predicting what tokens are statistically likely to follow each other, not by retrieving verified facts.
 The model has no internal fact-checking mechanism and no way to distinguish between something it learned accurately and something it has partially misremembered or conflated from its training data.
 This phenomenon is called hallucination in AI research.
-It is a structural feature of how large language models work, not a limitation that will be completely solved by more powerful models.
+It's a structural feature of how large language models work, not a limitation that will be completely solved by more powerful models.

 Can ChatGPT write my essay or research paper for me?

 Technically yes, but with significant caveats.
 At most educational institutions, submitting AI-generated content as your own work without disclosure constitutes academic dishonesty.
-Beyond the policy risk, ChatGPT-generated academic content often contains fabricated citations, misattributed ideas, and factual errors that require extensive verification before they are safe to include in academic work.
+Beyond the policy risk, ChatGPT-generated academic content often contains fabricated citations, misattributed ideas, and factual errors that require extensive verification before they're safe to include in academic work.
 Using ChatGPT to generate a rough outline or brainstorm ideas is a lower-risk use than using it to produce final prose for submission.

 How is ChatGPT different from a search engine?